JPMorgan Chase & Co.

 Company Overview

-Business Model: JPMorgan Chase & Co. is a leading U.S.-based financial holding company with global operations, providing a comprehensive range of financial services.
-The Firm operates under the J.P.
-Morgan and Chase brands, serving millions of consumers and small businesses predominantly in the U.S., and corporate, institutional, and government clients worldwide.
-Its core value proposition encompasses investment banking, consumer and commercial banking, financial transaction processing, and asset management.
-The Firm generates revenue through net interest income from loans and deposits, and noninterest revenue from investment banking fees, principal transactions, asset management fees, lending- and deposit-related fees, and card income.
+Business Model: JPMorgan Chase & Co. is a global financial holding company operating under the J.P.
+Morgan and Chase brands.
+It provides a comprehensive range of financial services including investment banking, financial services for consumers and small businesses, commercial banking, financial transaction processing, and asset management.
+The Firm generates revenue through net interest income from lending and deposits, and noninterest revenue from fees for investment banking, asset management, payments, and other services.

 Recent Strategic Developments: